 undergraduate student I received the Comunidad de Madrid Excellence Grants and the Collaboration Grant of the Spanish Ministry of Education.
 As a postgraduate student, I obtained the

 Extraordinary Prize for my Master Degree in History of Science and the Catalan Society of History of Science and Technology Award for Master Degree's Thesis.
 As a PhD Student in science education

 I received an Autónoma University of Madrid Postgraduate Internship.
 My PhD dissertation in history of science was funded by a Juanelo Turriano Fellowship.

 I currently work as a Research Fellow at the López Piñero Institute for Science Studies (València, Spain).
 I do

 research in history of science education focusing on early 20th century teaching practices, material culture and the pedagogical uses of history of science.
 I also do research in science

-of Chemistry and member of the Teaching Council of the Catalan Society of History of Science and Technology.
-My research career has resulted in several publications and talks in national and
+of the Teaching Council of the Catalan Society of History of Science and Technology since 2018.
+My research career has resulted in several publications and talks in national and international

-As an Associate Lecturer in History of Science, I teach history of technology courses in the School of Engineering of the University of València.
-Besides, I have developed my teaching experience as an invited lecturer in several Teacher Training Courses.
-I also taught physcics and chemistry courses as a Secondary Education teacher.
+developed my teaching experience as an invited lecturer in several Teacher Training Courses and as a Secondary Education science teacher.

 I strongly believe that education is a real opportunity to change society.
 I also think that history of science is a powerful tool to blur boundaries between science and humanities.
 Hence, I share my journy trough the historical, social and educational kernel of science in several dissemination projects.
 I have also curated some exhibitions on science history and science education.
 On this page you can find all updated information about my work.